Dimercel/listopia/README.md

 #### or `(list)`

-or returns the disjunction of values in list.
+`or` returns the disjunction of values in LIST.

 ```common-lisp
 (or '(t nil t)) ;; => t